junewunder/gml-popl24/README.md

-# gml checker (graph meta language)
+# GMLμ checker (Graph Meta Language)

+This artifact accompanies the paper "Pipelines and Beyond: Graph Types for ADTs with Futures", submitted to POPL 2024.
+It implements an engine to infer vertex structure annotations and graph types for a subset of OCaml, following the language and the type system presented in the paper.

 ## Claims made in paper

 TODO

+This artifact is known to run on the following environments:

+- Ubuntu 20.04.6 LTS running on an Intel i7 with 15.2 GiB of RAM

 ## Download and installation instructions

-**Option 1:** Download the VM image located at LINK.
+**Option 1:** Download the VM image located [here][vm].
 The image already has all dependencies installed, and the code pre-built.
 You can skip to "Evaluation instructions" below (unless you wish to rebuild the artifact code, in which case you can proceed with "Install remaining dependencies and build artifact" below).

 The VM image has been tested on VirtualBox 7.0, but should be widely compatible.

-**Option 2:**
+**Option 2:** Build the source code yourself.
+Navigate to the `gml-popl24` directory and follow these steps:

 DOWNLOAD instructions

-SYSTEMS TESTED

-Navigate to the `gml-popl24` directory and follow these steps:

 ### Necessary dependencies

-The following need to be installed before proceeding to build the artifact:
+The following need to be installed before building the artifact:

-* [OPAM][opam] >= 2.1.
+* [The OPAM package manager][opam] >= 2.1.
 * [GraphViz][graphviz] (only needed for reproducing the figures from the paper)

-All other dependencies will be installed by our build script.
+All other dependencies will be installed locally by our build script.

 Suitable versions of these are pre-installed on the VM image.

 ### Install remaining dependencies and build artifact

 Run `make`.
-This creates a local opam switch, installs all dependencies, updates your environment, and builds the project.
+This creates a local opam switch, installs all dependencies, sets up your shell environment, and compiles the GMLμ checker.

-After running this command, run `eval $(opam env --switch=. --set-switch)` to finish setting up the environment.
+After running this command, run `eval $(opam env --switch=. --set-switch)` to finish setting up the shell environment.
 **NOTE:** This command sets up the environment only in the current shell;
 you will need to re-run this command any time you open a new shell.